Lewington-pitsos/learning/gof/structural-patterns/adapter.md

 An adapter is supposed to allow system A to interact with system B, without system A having to know anything about the interface of system B.

-So, for example, system B might implement interface B, but that interface might not make sense in the context of system A. To prevent interface B from polluting system A, you might create an *adapter* object C with interface C that simply wraps around system B and converts interface C calls to the appropriate calls or sequences of calls on interface B.
+So, for example, system B might implement interface B', and you might want to use system B as part of system A. But B' might not make sense in the context of system A. To prevent B' from polluting system A, you might create an *adapter* object C with interface C' makes sense in the context of system A. C simply wraps around an implementation of B' and converts C' calls to the appropriate calls or sequences of calls on B'.

 ## Examples